GRESB/api-docs/source/includes/_assets.md

 [scope](#api-authorization-oauth-scopes) is `write:assets`.

 The `year` in _annual_data_ is required along with `asset_size`,`property_type_code` and `asset_name`.
 You can pass data for the past 4 years.
 If no record for that year is available, a new one will be created.
 Old records will be updated but won't have any effect on past surveys and rankings.

+For certifications we require the _certification_id_ and the _size_ (the size of your asset that received the certification).
+In case a certification can have multiple _levels_, we also require the value.

 <aside class="notice">
   Notice the <code>gresb_asset_id</code> in the response.
 This is a unique ID